naomiHauret/superwalk/apps/smart-contracts/README.md

 ## Join our Discord!

-For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+For any questions, suggestions, join Thirdweb discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).